StatistikStadtZuerich/sszvis/docs/style-guide/axes.md

 ## Y-axis (Custom Tick Formatting)

 The y-axis convers the y-dimension, both placement and height.
-Note also that sszvis.format.percent has been used to format the y-axis tick labels.
+Note also that sszvis.formatPercent has been used to format the y-axis tick labels.

 ```project
 {